jtara1/yt_dl_music/README.md

 ----

 ## Description
-Built implementing youtube_dl as a library in Python to download download vids and convert them to .mp3 including vid thumbnail and metadata.
+Built implementing youtube_dl as a library in Python to download vids and convert them to .mp3 including vid thumbnail and metadata.
 When downloading vids from a playlist it'll keep track of indices of vids downloaded from specific playlist and write them in a dictionary to the following file:
 >./downloads/[playlist\_title]/.\_dl\_history.txt